In this post, I’m going to share with you the Ultimate Guide to Teething!

 A teething baby may also have a red or flushed cheek especially if they are rubbing at their face a great deal.

-Nerves in the ears and cheek share the same pathways as the gums therefore pain from teething can present itself in these areas, with your baby rubbing at their face and pulling their ears.
+Nerves in the ears and cheek share the same pathways as the gums therefore pain from getting a new tooth can present itself in these areas, with your baby rubbing at their face and pulling their ears.

 An ear infection can also cause your baby to pull at their ears, so always check with your doctor to make sure there is nothing else amiss if they are pulling at their ears excessively.